 Radishes are resilient plants, and can cope with poor weather very well.
 Plus, they only need around three to four hours of sunlight a day, so if your window sill isn’t in the sunniest spot, radishes might be a smart choice.

-If you’re growing them in window boxes, these plants are best sown from April – and you can expect your first radishes to appear just four to six weeks after planting.
+If you’re growing them in a window box, these plants are best sown from April – and you can expect your first radishes to appear just four to six weeks after planting.
 Radishes don’t require much feeding, but they can’t cope with waterlogging, so try to maintain a consistent level of moisture in the soil.

 8. Pansies